DougBeney/dougie.io/_notes/2018-01-01-power-of-habit.md

 It was shown that those who wrote down their goals in their notebook recovered much faster.

-The most succeful patients' plans were very specific - detailing minute-by-minute pains they would encounter and how they would get past them.
+The most successful patients' plans were very specific - detailing minute-by-minute pains they would encounter and how they would get past them.

 > "The patient crafted self discipline into a habit"